puppetlabs/iac/_posts/2020-11-23-puppetize-digital.md

   - videos
 ---

-Last week saw [Puppetize Digital 2020](https://digital.puppetize.com/) our annual conference on all things Puppet.
+Last week saw [Puppetize Digital 2020](https://digital.puppetize.com/), our annual conference on all things Puppet.
-If you've missed something as it was streamed, over the weekend the production team uploaded all the talks to [the Puppet YouTube channel](https://www.youtube.com/user/PuppetLabsInc/videos).
+Over the weekend, the production team uploaded all the talks to [the Puppet YouTube channel](https://www.youtube.com/user/PuppetLabsInc/videos), so if you missed anything, you can now catch up at your own leisure.
 There is a [playlist](https://www.youtube.com/playlist?list=PLV86BgbREluXpEPnW_Bb4kgZAlGit4EnW) with all videos, and in this post I'll directly link to my favourites - of course focused on Puppet Content and the IAC team's work.

 ## Puppet Pair Programming with Visual Studio Code